MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/2-understand-service-principals.md

 A managed identity is a special kind of service principal that isn't associated with an application registration.
 Azure manages the configuration and credentials for a managed identity.

-To summarize, when you create a service principal, you actually first create an application registration, and then link it to your tenant by creating a service principal.
+To summarize, when you create a service principal, you actually first create an application registration, and then create a service principal for that application registration to use.
 Most of the tools you work with will do this for you so you're not even aware of it.
 You might not use all of the features of Azure AD applications when you work with deployment pipelines, but since service principals are related to applications, the same Azure AD object structure applies.